Sarah-LB/RockPaperScissors/README.md

     3. As a First Time Visitor, I want to locate the social media links to see their followings on social media and find any other games that are available.

-        1. The user can find social media links prominently poisitioned at the top of the page, in the navbar, on every page.
+        1. The user can find social media links clearly poisitioned at the bottom of the page, in the footer, on every page.

 -   #### Returning Visitor and Frequent Visitor Goals